-Why I ditched my fancy + expensive double stroller
+Why I ditched my fancy and expensive stroller for the Zoe

-This fancy stroller came with the option to interrchange a bassinet, regular forward or rear-facing seat, adding a wheel board to the back for a third child.
+This fancy stroller came with the option to interchange a bassinet, regular forward or rear-facing seat, adding a wheel board to the back for a third child.

 And while living downtown Chicago in the city, we really did love the ease of this stroller!
 We left it in our garage and the stroller was easily accessible for walks around town.
 However, when we moved to the suburbs + started traveling with two kids, I quickly realized realized that I couldn’t even LIFT this double stroller into the back of my car when all the parts were attached (and I consider myself a pretty strong person!).

 Traveling was even more of a mess – this thing was HUGE!
-And required a rocket scientist to disassemble all the parts in order to fit in the travel bag – something Christian and I (mostly Christian) were left sweating over at the airport gate, scrambling to get this thing in the travel bag with two crazy, unrestrained kiddos running around.
+And required a rocket scientist to disassemble all the parts in order to fit in the travel bag – something I was left sweating over at the airport gate, scrambling to get this thing in the travel bag with two crazy, unrestrained kiddos running around.
 OOF!

 PLUS!
-If we add another babe (or 2!), the Twin+ converts to a triple or quad with additional attachments!
+If we add another babe (or 2!), the XL2 converts to a triple or quad with additional attachments!

 - Disney Approved Stroller: Yes!!
 We are headed to Disney with Finn in January, can’t wait to bring the XL2.